 - Lord North (1:45.77) in 2022

 Looking at the future form, is the winner worth following next time out?
 Over the past 20 renewals, if you had followed the winner of the Dubai Turf next time out, then you would have backed a total of 3 winners.
-Backing all 21 runners who have been out since their win at SP next time out would have returned an LSP of -14.46.
-Ahead of the 2026 Dubai Turf, why not head over to the racing predictions for tips on other races today?
+Backing all 20 runners who have been out since their win at SP next time out would have returned an LSP of -13.46.
+Remember to use the racing predictions along with the information on this page to find a bet on the 2027 Dubai Turf.

 Over the last 20 renewals, it was Just A Way, trained by Naosuke Sugai and ridden by Yuichi Fukunaga, who set the fastest winning time in the Dubai Turf.
 That runner won the race in a time of 1:45.52 in 2014.
 At the other end of the scale, it was the combination of trainer A R Al Rayhi and jockey Royston Ffrench with Al Shemali who set the slowest winning time; the race-winning time was 1:50.84 in the 2010 renewal.